ironfox-oss/IronFox/README.md

   source env/bin/activate
   ```

-  - On **macOS**, after creating your Python 3.9 virtual environment, you will also need to install `gyp-next`:
+  - On **macOS**, after creating your Python 3.9 virtual environment, you will also need to install `gyp-next` and `requests`:

     ```sh
     pip install gyp-next
+    pip install requests
     ```

 - Ensure JDK 17 is the default JDK.
 You can check the current JDK version by running `java --version` in the terminal.
 Otherwise, you can temporarily set JDK 17 as the default by running: